- GDP (PPP):

 - FDI Inflow:

-Moldova’s economic freedom score is 57.5, making its economy the 111th freest in the 2015 Index.
-Its score has increased by 0.2 point since last year, with gains in freedom from corruption, labor freedom, and monetary freedom outweighing declines in business freedom and the control of government spending.
-Moldova is ranked 39th among 43 countries in the Europe region, and its overall score is below the regional and world averages.
+Moldova’s economic freedom score is 62.5, making its economy the 85th freest in the 2021 Index.
+Its overall score has increased by 0.5 point, primarily because of an improvement in the tax burden score.
+Moldova is ranked 41st among 45 countries in the Europe region, and its overall score is below the regional average but above the world average.